rh-mobb/documentation/content/ai-ml/ollama-openwebui/index.md

 ## Verify deployment

-1. All nvidia pods should be running or completed
+1. Use the following commands to ensure all nvidia pods are either running or completed
    ```bash
    oc get pods -n nvidia-gpu-operator
    ```